GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 **Basic Stencil Example**

-To demonstrate how to implement a NDSL stencil, let's step through an example that copies the values of one field into another field.
+To demonstrate how to implement a NDSL stencil and introduce the most important keywords, let's step through an example of a stencil that copies the values of one field into another field.

 First, we import several packages:

 ``` py linenums="1"
 from ndsl import StencilFactory